jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 ### Prettier & `.prettierrc`

 Prettier works to auto-format your code based on a shared configuration.
 If you are using VSCode you can install the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and it will auto-format your code every time you save.
 The configuration is setup in the `.prettierrc` file.
-I tend to use the following `.prettierrc` setup:
+Create `.prettierrc`.
+I tend to use the following setup:

 ```json
 {